 When sending your hard drive in to EADR for a free inspection, we undertake a multitude of tests to ensure that we have diagnosed the fault correctly and can offer you a fixed, and firm quotation.

-Secondly we would normally remove the main printed circuit board (PCB) and perform basic continuity tests across key components, and ensuring that all HSA and motor contacts are clean.
+Secondly we would normally remove the main printed circuit board (PCB) and perform basic continuity tests across key components, and ensuring that all Head Stack Assembly and motor contacts are clean.

 The next step, and depending on the nature of the failure, is to power on the drive.
 If any head damage or mechanical failure is suspected, then we would skip this step and go directly to the internal visual inspection in the clean chamber, having gained the client’s prior permission to open the drive.
 If no mechanical damage is deemed to be present, then we would power up the drive and dig deeper into possible Service Area Damage and associated Firmware issues, checking logs and defect lists and also undertake basic media tests.